Lukasdoe/CacheCoherence/additional_assumptions.md

 - Caches block during their own bus transactions => the cache waits until its bus transaction is finished until it commences with further steps (this is required to restart the transaction in case something fails)
+- Other caches may listen to the bus during flushes to main memory and can therefore directly update / read their new value.
+This means that a bus read that causes a flush (MESI) only takes the time that is required to flush to main memory (which is > than shared read time).
+- Our MESI is Illinois MESI.